 - Charges that the buyer doesn’t recognize or deems fraudulent

 - Charges with billing errors, including wrong dates and amounts

 If you want to start a chargeback process with your bank or the card issuer, you can do it over the phone, by sending an email or a dispute letter, or occasionally on the bank’s website.
 Deadlines for submitting your dispute depend on card types, but most issuers require you to initiate the process within 60 days from the moment the questionable charge appears on your statement.

 Get Your Refund With DoNotPay

 Before we proceed with the most efficient way for requesting refunds, here’s the overview of your options mentioned above:

 DoNotPay is the best bet for getting your money back if you ever fall for a scam.
 Our methods are based on the Fair Credit Billing Act of 1974, which allows disputing credit card charges within 60 days from the purchase.

 Using our app is a piece of cake.
 You don’t need to be familiar with fancy legal vocabulary or technology.
-The only requirement is to set up your account in a web browser or download our iOS app.
+The only requirement is to set up your account in a web browser.
 When you log in, follow these steps:

 - Select Chargeback Instantly